Configuring Hardware

 When using microphone input gain (AGC), various noise or sound distortions may occur along with the volume.
 We recommend using this setting only when absolutely necessary.

-If there is background noise in the room where TrueConf Group is used, activate Noise suppression to eliminate unwanted sounds and improve speech clarity.
-When using a USB speakerphone, both the echo canceller and noise suppression should be turned off, while they should be enabled when using an analog microphone.
-If a speakerphone is used for audio capture and an HDMI-connected device (such as TV panel or monitor speakers) is used for output, the hardware echo canceller will not function, and software-based echo cancellation should be used instead.
+Additionally, if there is background noise in the room where TrueConf Group is being used, activate Noise suppression to eliminate unwanted noise and improve speech clarity.
+When using a USB speakerphone, the echo canceller and noise suppression should be turned off, while with an analog microphone, they should be enabled.
+If a speakerphone is used for capturing sound and an HDMI-connected device (such as TV panel or monitor speakers) is used for output, the hardware echo canceller will not function; instead, a software solution should be used.

 Audio settings (noise cancellation, echo cancellation, and volume) are saved for each device individually.